IhorTarkhan/sorting-algorithms-visualisation/README.md

 Andruhus, I know you read this, just remove this text and write something useful, not procrastinate, Bitte schön

-Otherwise KZhereb will bite us for this
+Otherwise KZhereb will beat us for this

 ANDRUHUS!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!